 When providing HOME program funds for the development of a CLT property, the targeted income range for initial and subsequent buyers, as applicable, may be lower as defined in a written agreement between the City and the developer.
-If the market price that provides a fair return to the initial homebuyer is too high to be affordable for the subsequent buyer within the targeted income range to purchase the property, the City will provide HOME program assistance as a direct subsidy to the subsequent buyer, not to exceed the HUD HOME program subsidy limits for the Minneapolis/St. Paul/Bloomington, MN-WI metropolitan statistical area, to ensure affordability and successful homeownership.
-When additional HOME funds are provided to a subsequent homebuyer in the form of direct homebuyer assistance, the affordability period will be recalculated to include the additional HOME program funds.
-As a result, the affordability period may increase because it is based on the total amount of HOME program funding invested in the unit, which has increased with the provision of direct homebuyer assistance, see Table 1.
+If the market price that provides a fair return to the initial homebuyer is too high to be affordable for the subsequent buyer within the targeted income range to purchase the property, the City, at its sole discretion, may provide additional HOME program assistance as a direct subsidy to the subsequent buyer (without exceeding HOME program subsidy limits).
+The HOME program requires minimum affordability periods based on the total amount of assistance is provided to a housing unit, if no direct homebuyer assistance is provided.
+If homebuyer assistance is provided with HOME program funds, the affordability period is based on this total amount, see Table 1.